flofriday/UEB-Testsuite/asmb/README.md

 This tests your assembly implementation with the reference C implementation from the assignment.

 You can easily add further tests by modifying `test.c`.
-If you do please consider pushing them upstream with a PR so that other students can benefit from them 😉
+If you do, please consider pushing them upstream with a PR so that other students can benefit from them 😉